smart-facility/cognicity-server/README.md

 To build on Windows we recommend installing all dependencies (making sure to use all 32 bit or all 64 bit, depending on your architecture) plus following the instructions (for Windows 7 follow the Windows 7/8 instructions) for [node-gyp](https://github.com/TooTallNate/node-gyp) and then:
 * You need to add *C:\Program Files\PostgreSQL\9.3\bin* (modifying that location if necessary to point to the installed version of PostgreSQL) to path so the build script finds `pg_config`, and
 * You need to create the *%APPDATA%\npm* folder and run cmd (and hence npm) as administrator. *%APPDATA%* is usually under *C:\Users\your_username\AppData\Remote*.
+* You may need to specify the version of the build tools installed by adding the argument `--msvs_version=2013` to the `npm` command (substituting the appropriate version)
 Then you can run `npm install`.

 For the petajakarta-web submodule, install the node dependencies in package.json using NPM as follows